 Research addressing treatments and interventions received the second largest amount of 2009 ASD research funding (20%, \$63,403,014), including the fourth largest amount of NIH-ARRA funding (12%, \$7,602,022) among the questions in the 2010 Strategic Plan.
 Seventy-five percent (\$47,843,003) of ASD funding associated with Question 4 was specific to the objectives.
 The shortterm objective (4.S.B) related to the development of model systems to replicate ASD received 32% (\$20,162,709) of the funding for Question 4.
 One new short-term objective (4.S.E), which recommends a workshop to identify clinical subtypes and develop personalized treatments, received no funding.
 Also underrepresented were the three long-term objectives, which collectively accounted for about 5% of Question 4 funding (4.L.A, 4.L.B, and 4.L.C).
-These objectives included randomized controlled trials of medications targeting core symptoms, development of interventions for siblings of people with ASD to reduce risk recurrence, and a study to evaluate medications commonly used in the treatment of co-occurring conditions or specific behavioral issues.
 Projects not related to a specific objective amounted to 25% (\$15,560,011) of Question 4 funds.
 Of these projects, many focused on teaching social skills to children with autism, employing technology in ASD intervention design, and investigating how to effectively implement interventions and treatment strategies in classroom settings.
-Question 4 had the second greatest number of projects (234) related to an objective; 39% percent of these projects and the corresponding \$21,421,022 in funding were new in 2009.
+Question 4 had the second greatest number of related projects (234); 39% percent of these and the corresponding \$21,421,022 in funding were new in 2009.

-Question 5: Where Can I Turn For Services?
+Question 5: Where Can I Turn To For Services?

 Research associated with Question 5 received the second lowest amount of 2009 ASD research funding (3%, \$8,648,050) and accounted for 4% (\$2,450,587) of NIH-ARRA funding.
 The majority of funding (77%, \$6,643,363) allocated to Question 5 was aligned with the Strategic Plan objectives.
-Projects related to long-term objective A, addressing methods to improve dissemination, implementation, and sustainability of evidence-based interventions, services, and supports in diverse community settings, received 63% (\$5,460,809) of Question 5 funding.
+Projects related to long-term objective A, addressing methods to improve dissemination, implementation and sustainability of evidence-based interventions, services and supports in diverse community settings, received 63% (\$5,460,809) of Question 5 funding.
 One short-term objective (5.S.C), which encourages training to increase skill levels in ASD service providers, did not have any funded research for 2009.
-Twenty-three percent (\$2,004,687) of funding was not related to a specific objective and included projects that addressed barriers to accessing healthcare as well as quality of life issues for people with ASD and their families.
-While

-Question 5 had only 36 projects, 81% of those projects and over half of the funding (\$4,602,956) associated with Question 5 were new in 2009.
+Twenty-three percent (\$2,004,687) of funding was not related to a specific objective and included projects that addressed barriers to accessing healthcare as well as quality of life issues in people with ASD and their families.
+While Question 5 had only 36 projects, 81% of those projects and over half of the funding (\$4,602,956) associated with Question 5 were new in 2009.